Pegayus/vqa-npi/README.md

 Go to tasks/vqa/test_direct.py and change the threshold (ABAL_THR) for a specific probability of adding noise.
 For threshold = 1, you will run the test normally.

 #### To Do
-* upload the csv file for intital data construction.
+* Upload the csv file for intital data construction.
-* re-structure the results/outputs speically the images.
+* Re-structure the results/outputs, speically the images.
-* Upload the report.
+* ~~Upload the report.~~